shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 ## 0: Use the software

-The first freedom guarantees the right for everyone to **use** the software for any purpose.
+The "zeroth" freedom guarantees the right for everyone to **use** the software for any purpose.
 You are entitled to the use of any free software for any purpose, including commercial use -- counter-intuitively, you can sell free software.
 You can also incorporate free software into your own work, but be careful -- there are some gotchas here, which we cover under [use & reuse](/learn/participate/derived-works/).

 {{< tip >}}
 In free software lingo, this is often called the "non-discrimination"